Johnru36/Microsoft-Internet-Usage-Gender-Equality-Data/README.md

 <h2>Key findings from the 2021 research<h2>

+**Females experienced more negative experiences online than males:**

+-The share of consequences for females online has steadily increased since 2018 and stands at an all-time high of almost 60%

+-On average, females scored 8-points higher on severe to unbearable pain compared to males

+-As a result of common online risks, teen girls and women are significantly more likely to lose trust in others online, lowered self-esteem, and lost sleep; this gap was especially pronounced between teen girls and boys

 <h2> Methodology and Data Set</h2>

 The study design called for sampling 500 respondents per country within each wave, equally balanced between 250 teens (ages 13-17) and 250 adults (ages 18-74).
 Additional adult age quotas were set to ensure the respondent mix reflected the internet user population within each country.
 Gender quotas were also set to ensure similar representation of both males and females within each age group.